 \section{Implemented evaluation functions}

 Given a potential merge state pair $(q, q')$, an evaluation function has to implement a \emph{consistency check} and a \emph{score}.
-As mentioned above, the consistency check is used to determine whether a merge is feasible.
-The score evaluation is used to determine which merge to perform from a set of consistent ones.
-In FlexFringe, both of these functions are user defined.
-For learning PDFAs, FlexFringe provides several well-known consistency checks, which we describe below along with their score computation. {Note that these evaluation functions are applied to all pairs of states merged during determinization (the recursion in Algorithm~\ref{alg:merge}).
-In other words, each merge calls these functions multiple (sometimes hundreds) of times.
-It is therefore important that they are fast to compute.
-For instance, FlexFringe always computes counts incrementally and only for the states that get merged during the determinization procedure and the merge itself.}
+As mentioned above, the consistency check determines whether a merge is possible.
+The score evaluation determines which merge to perform from a set of possible ones.
+For example, when learning a PDFA, merge consistency can be determined by comparing the distance of suffix distributions of two states to a threshold.
+When several pairs of states have a distance below this threshold, it makes sense to first merge the states with the smallest distance.
+In FlexFringe, both of these functions are defined by the user.
+The score and consistency checks are often computed using the same quantity, such as a distance, but this is not required.
+For learning PDFAs, FlexFringe provides several well-known consistency checks, which we describe below, along with their score computation.
+Note that these evaluation functions are applied to all pairs of states merged during determinization (the recursion in Algorithm~\ref{alg:merge}).
+In other words, each merge calls these functions multiple (sometimes hundreds of) times, depending on the size of the prefix tree.
+It is, therefore, important that they can be computed quickly.
+For instance, FlexFringe computes counts incrementally and only updates them for the states that get merged during the merge and determinization procedure.